lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-Let's discuss testing for interactions and running sensitivity analyses.
+An important part of any analysis is interaction test of specific variables and for running sensitivity analyses.

 ---
-## Considering the role of sex and ethnicity
+## Interactions: Combining variables changes association with outcome

 ```yaml
 type: "FullSlide"